People set fire to Tampa gas station, loot businesses after hectic protest nearby

 "We are simply asking that everyone express themselves peacefully and with respect to fellow citizens and property."

-The evening scenes contrast with earlier peaceful protests in the Tampa Bay area following the death of George Floyd in Minneapolis.
+The evening scenes contrast with earlier peaceful protests in the Tampa Bay area following Floyd's death in Minneapolis.
 Many people assembled in front of the Tampa Police Museum in the downtown area, later continuing to protest in Curtis Hixon Park.

 Hundreds of demonstrators closed the intersection of Fowler Avenue and N. 56th Street during the afternoon as Temple Terrace police, Hillsborough County Sheriff's Office deputies and Florida Highway Patrol officers kept watch and helped to keep the roadway closed.